vyynl/lumeria-duskrunner/content/Resources/Updated House Rules.md

 > [!tip]  Uses
 > - **Tip the Scales (1 Hope):** Attempt a bold or cinematic stunt.
 If it reflects your character’s experience, add **+2** to the roll.
 > - **Help (1 Hope):** Aid an ally.
 They gain **Advantage**.
 This replaces the normal Help action.
 > - **Tag-Team Attack (3 Hope):** Join another character in a combined strike.
-Both roll an attack (casters may use spell attack).
+Both roll an attack (casters may use spell to attack).
 Take the higher roll.
 On a hit, both roll damage and share the spotlight.

 ---

 ## Spending Fear
 The GM may hold up to **6 Fear** at a time.
-Fear fuels danger, escalation, and control of the scene.
+Fear fuels danger and escalation in the scene.

 > [!danger]
 > - **Complication (1 Fear):** Introduce a new obstacle or twist.